-I follow both of these strategies (owning multiple rental units), and I also invest in real estate passively through Fundrise.
+I follow both of these strategies, owning multiple rental units and investing in real estate passively through Fundrise.

 Fundrise is my favorite tool for getting started with real estate investing.
 It allows you to invest in a diversified portfolio of commercial real estate at low costs and with a great deal of transparency.
 Check out my full review to see if this tool is right for you!